IBM-Cloud/terraform-provider-ibm/website/docs/d/cm_version.html.markdown

   Get information about Catalog Management version.
 ---

-# `ibm_cm_version`
+# ibm_cm_version

 Create, modify, or delete an `cm_version` data source.
-For more information, about managing catalog version, refer to [updating your software](https://cloud.ibm.com/docs/account?topic=account-update-private).
+For more information, about managing catalog version, see [updating your software](https://cloud.ibm.com/docs/account?topic=account-update-private).

 ## Example usage